 Macho masculinity

-The macho masculinity is one of the expressions of the old traditional perception of masculinity.
-A macho man feels that he is expected to be strong, athletic, and not worry about his appearance, all while avoiding the expression of emotions and adopting rational and practical thinking.
-The findings show the boys in STEM classes in the periphery, who are an absolute majority, talk about masculinity in terms of traditional masculinity, of the "Macho man".
-One example is Ilan, 17 years old, who lives in a city in the social periphery in northern Israel, his mother is an administrator within formal educational institution, and his father works to advance at-risk youth within informal educational framework:
+The macho masculinity is one of the expressions of the traditional perception of masculinity.
+A macho man is expected to be strong, athletic, and not worry about his appearance, all while avoiding the expression of emotions and adopting rational and practical thinking.
+The findings show the most boys in STEM classes in the periphery, construct (or refer to) masculinity in terms of traditional masculinity, of the "Macho man".
+One example is Ilan, 17 years old, who lives in a city in the social periphery in northern Israel, his mother is an administrator within a formal educational institution, and his father works to advance youth at-risk within informal educational framework:

 "Our class is 100% boys.
 There were no girls in the grade above us either.
 In general, not only at this age, cyber and things like that, we perceive as something related to boys, not necessarily masculine, because a macho man is not some high-tech man.
 But yes, boys are on the computer and women are less.
 This is the social construction we are going with.
 There is nothing to do".
 (Ilan, 17)